bennynichs/workingtitle/project/purpose.md

 <i>I have unwavering confidence that I can achieve anything I but my mind and enough attention towards</i> <b>(see above)</b>.
 This brute force approach to accomplishing anything happens via the following activities:
 - Research: books, articles, interviews, youtube, among other avenues
 - Breaking difficult problems into smaller more manageable chunks
-- Decomposing a problem through abstraction and first planning from high level, working out the journey, then executing
+- Decomposing a problem through abstraction and first planning from a high-level by working out the journey, then execution
 - Relaying on examples and templates, but also recognizing when to deviate and act independently
-- First building a fully realized world behind the scenes which informs behavior: individual and societal
+- First building a fully realized world behind the scenes which then informs behavior, both of individuals and societies